Day of the Dead: Italy

-Food plays an important part of Italy's day of the dead tradition, with various regional treats being used as offerings to the dead on their journey to the afterlife.
-In Tuscany and Milan the pane dei morti or "bread of the dead" is said to be the characteristic offering.
-In northern Apulia, a wheat growing region, a sweet dish for the Day of the Dead is Colva or "Grains of the Dead".
-Fave dei morti or "fava beans of the dead" is another dish for the day found widespread through Italy.
-Ossa dei morti, suitably elongated and frosted "bones of the dead" are sweets found in Apulia and Sicily.
-In Sicily, families enjoy special day of the dead cakes and cookies that are made into symbolic shapes such as skulls and finger bones.
-The "sweets of the dead" are a marzipan treats called frutta martorana.
-On the night of November 1, Sicilian parents and grandparents traditionally buy Frutta di Martorana to gift to children on November 2.

 In addition to visiting their own family members, some people pay respects to those without a family.
 Some Italians take it upon themselves to adopt centuries-old unclaimed bodies and give them offerings like money or jewelry as a way to ease their pain and ask for favors.

 Asia and Oceania

 A ofrenda in a Filipino American household.

 Mexican-style Day of the Dead celebrations occur in major cities in Australia, Fiji, and Indonesia, most organized by Mexican communities.
 Additionally, an independent annual celebration is held in Wellington, New Zealand, complete with altars celebrating the deceased with flowers and gifts.

 Philippines

 In the Philippines Undás and Araw ng mga Yumao, All Saints' Day and All Souls' Day, are celebrated following with the Catholic tradition.
 Filipinos traditionally observe these days by visiting the family dead to clean and repair their tombs, just as is done in Mexico.
 Offerings of prayers, flowers, candles, and food, while Chinese Filipinos additionally burn joss sticks and joss paper (kim).
 Many also spend the day and ensuing night holding reunions at the cemetery, having feasts and merriment.
-Due the cultural connections of the Philippines and Mexico with links going back to the Spanish Empire, they share some of the aspects of the practices done in the celebration.
+Due to the cultural connections of the Philippines and Mexico with links going back to the Spanish Empire, being linked through the Manila Galleons and common administration as part of New Spain, they share some of the aspects of the practices done in the celebration.